JuliaDynamics/Agents.jl/docs/src/tutorial.md

 # make a container for model-level properties
 properties = Dict(:min_to_be_happy => 3)

-# Create the central `AgentBasedModel` that stores all simution information
+# Create the central `AgentBasedModel` that stores all simulation information
 model = StandardABM(
     Schelling, # type of agents
     space; # space they live in